coulthurst/notes/README.md

 ## Notes
-A note taking app built using javascript and React.
+A note taking app built using React and Firebase.